Ho1yShif/FOB_LR_Public/README.md

 # FOB_LR
-Independent Study Project: Classification of Fall Out Boy Eras.
+Independent Study Project: Classification of Fall Out Boy Eras. <br>
 This version of the repository is public and does not contain any sensitive personal access keys.

 ## Abstract